Noisy Nonnegative Tucker Decomposition with Sparse Factors and Missing Data: ADMM Based Algorithm

-\begin{remark} Since the constraint and the $\ell_0$ norm in the objective of (\ref{ContiModel3}) are both nonconvex, the convergence of ADMM cannot be guaranteed in general.
-Although great efforts have been made about the convergence of ADMM for solving nonconvex problems, the problem with both constraints and objective are nonconvex, where the objective is not Lipschitz continuous for general loss function mentioned in Section \ref{upperbound}.
+\begin{remark} Notice that model (\ref{ContiModel3}) is nonconvex since the $\ell_0$ norm and the constraint $\mathcal{X}=\mathcal{C} \times_1A_1\cdots\times_d A_d$ are both nonconvex.
+The convergence of ADMM cannot be guaranteed in general.
+Although great efforts have been made about the convergence of ADMM for solving nonconvex problems, the constraints and objective in (\ref{ContiModel3}) are both nonconvex, where the objective is not Lipschitz continuous for general loss functions mentioned in Section \ref{upperbound}.
 Therefore, the existing literature about the convergence of ADMM for nonconvex problems (e.g., see \cite{boct2020proximal, hong2016convergence, wang2019global}) cannot be applied to our model directly. \end{remark}